argoexe/Wall-OBS-Preset/README.md

 - "no_source_record" means you don't need to use the source record plugin, if it's not on the file name, then source record plugin is required.
 - "fullscreen" means the preset is meant for fullscreen users, if it's not on the file name, it's meant for borderless/windowed users.
 - If there's none of those on the file name, it's a preset for borderless/windowed and requires source record plugin.

+**Work in Progress**
-- Lock indicators coming soon-ish
+- Lock indicators
+- Higher instance count presets

 Install [Move Transition Plugin](https://obsproject.com/forum/resources/move-transition.913/) or smooth animations WILL NOT WORK.
 You can use this without smooth transition plugin if you prefer a default obs transition like slide.